trendmicro/tm-v1-fs-java-sdk/README.md

 You can manage these keys from the Trend Vision One API Keys Page.

-## Using FS Java SDK
+## Using File Security Java SDK

-Using FS Java SDK to scan for malwares involves the following basic steps:
+Using File Security Java SDK to scan for malware involves the following basic steps:

 1. Creating an AMaaS Client object by specifying preferred Vision One region where scanning should be done and a valid API key.
 2. Invoking file scan or buffer scan method to scan the target data.